l3-hpc/project-template-python/README.md

 - Add Lat/Lon information to make an interactive map of the study area and for station data
 - Do plots and analysis

+In this Notebook, we create an interactive map of station data, plot a time-series of temperature and salinity for a sample station, then download data and make plots for additional stations.

-Click on the Binder link to open the Notebook.
+Click on the Binder button to open the Notebook:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/OyBcSt/project-template-python/HEAD?labpath=index.ipynb)

 This example repo uses Python.  ([Using R?
 Check Here.](https://github.com/OyBcSt/project-template-r))